Laraltair/p4-bos/README.md

 The P4 offloading switch

-using the tables as the token bucket to offload the bust traffic
+using the tables as the token bucket to offload the burst traffic